 BCPS has numerous online dual credit options available.
 In partnership with colleges and universities, BCPS offers students opportunities to enroll in college coursework and earn both high school and college credit.
 Dual credit courses differ from Advanced Placement courses in that potential for earning college credit is not contingent upon an exam score.
-Students are typically awarded college credit with a grade of D or higher.
 High school credit is awarded provided the student earns a passing grade in the course.